The Met Office and the UK's resilience to flooding

 Rob Varley said: "With science at the heart of all our services, the Met Office is a trusted partner for climate, weather and hazard services providing advice and operational response and support.

-"Our weather and hazard management services help improve the resilience and effectiveness of public services helping to save lives, protect property and support the national economy."
+"Our Environment Hazard Services help improve the resilience and effectiveness of public services helping to save lives, protect property and support the national economy."

 Through working in partnership with science and service based organisations, the Met Office continues to invest in its own science and the services it provides.
 For flooding resilience, the partnership with the Environment Agency and Scottish Environment Protection Agency helped develop the Flood Forecasting Centre (FFC) in 2009 and Scottish Flood Forecasting Service (SFFS) in 2011.